I’ve lost count of the number of times I’ve been asked: ‘Why Calabria in southern Italy?’

 Surrounded by the gorgeous Tyrrhenian Sea on its western shores and flanked by the sparkling Ionian Sea on its east, you are ensured of beautiful beaches on your visit.

 This region only covers around 15,080 km2 and with a population of just under 2 million people, serenity can be achieved.

 But Calabria is not just about sand and beaches…

-This marvellous region in Italy is also about its passionate hospitable people and incredibly scrumptious food.
+This marvellous region in Italy is also about its passionate and hospitable people – not forgetting the incredibly scrumptious food.